-As discussed in Note 1 to the financial statements, in 2023, the District adopted new accounting guidance for presentation and disclosure for Subscription-Based Information Technology Arrangements (SBITA) related to the implementation of Governmental Accounting Standard No. 96, as required by the Accounting Manual.
+As discussed in Note 1 to the financial statements, in 2023, the District adopted new accounting guidance for Subscription-Based Information Technology Arrangements as required by the Accounting Manual.
 Our opinion is not modified with respect to this matter.

 Responsibilities of Management for the Financial Statements